honeyimhome/honeyimhome/README.md

 ## Functionality
 TODO:

+ * Implement Client side and server side validation to prevent people from uploading to many photos that will crash the system
+ * Implement API call that tests facial recognition without text messages (for dev purposes)
+ * Validation of logged in user to not be able to access /household/join /household/new
  * Implement cascade training on AWS to cut out the middle man (:
     * Write RESTFUL API to receive image requests.
     * Write abstraction on top of opencv create samples utility to be called on by RESTFUL API
     * Write abstraction on top of opencvtraincascade to be called on by RESTFUL API